DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

  The sensorCAM is preferably placed above and square-on to a section of layout at a height of 1 to 1.8m above the surface.
 1.2m gives a max. coverage of approximately 1.2x0.9m with the standard lens.
 Tilting the CAM by up to 30 degrees can increase the layout coverage by up to 50%.

 Lighting is critical for reliable operation.
 The lighting should be steady.
 Both LED flood and Fluorescent lighting might degrade results due to the flickering levels of illumination at 100/120 Hz.
 Use quality LED lights.
 The light fittings should not be visible in the camera's field of view.
-A uniform level of lighting is the objective, with a minimum influence from fluctuating daylight, fans direct sun and cloud shadows through windows.
+A uniform level of lighting is the objective, with a minimum influence from fluctuating daylight, fans or direct sun and cloud shadows through windows.
 Some experimentation may be needed to avoid local “glare”.
 Bright lighting is desirable (good quality LEDS) to enhance colour differentiation.
 Check your lighting for flicker by taking a “slo-mo” test video on a cell phone.
 Fluoro's are bad!

 The CAM mount needs to be rigid to avoid vibration which may trip sensors due to small image movements.
 It also needs to have a suitable route for a (cat5) cable for its own power supply and the necessary i2c communications.
 The length of this cable needs to be considered if the railway's i2c network is otherwise long.
 The quick connection above (using PCA9515A) is for short lengths only (i2c under 3m).
 Up to 7m may be achieved using 2k pull-up resistance and one LTC4311 “terminator” to enhance signal rise time.
 The recommended alternative for longer cables is the Sparkfun differential Endpoint system.
 Power should be regulated near the remote sensorCAM if not using a short USB cable.